Textualize/rich/docs/assignment3/report.md

 **Estimated impact of refactoring** (lower CC, but other drawbacks?): **Lower CC** in the main method. **Possible drawbacks:** four extra method to maintain; behaviour unchanged.

+**Function 4 (ProgressBar `__rich_console__`):** Extract character selection, calculation, and rendering logic.

+ Currently, the function mixes configuration (ASCII checks), business logic (width and progress calculation), and presentation (yielding segments) in one large block.
+Extracting these into 3 separate private methods (`_get_bar_characters`, `_calculate_bar_dimensions`, `_generate_segments`) will reduce the main function's cyclomatic complexity from to ~4.
+Most of the remaining complexity will be in `_generate_segments` because it contains lots of `if`, but it should stay at a reasonable level (under 10).

+Estimated impact of refactoring (lower CC, but other drawbacks?): Significantly lower CC in the main method.
+Possible drawbacks: increases the total number of methods in the class; requires passing multiple arguments (state) between the new private methods.

 Carried out refactoring (optional, P+):

 git diff ...